astropy/astropy/docs/development/workflow/development_workflow.rst

 *master* repository.

 The decisions of when to request a *squash* or *rebase* are left to individual maintainers.
-These may be requested done to reduce the number of visible commits saved in the repositary history, or becauses of code-changes in Astropy in the mean-time.
+These may be requested to reduce the number of visible commits saved in the repository history, or because of code-changes in Astropy in the mean-time.
 Both involve rewriting the Git history, meaning that commit IDs will change, which is why you should do it only if asked.

-Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official astropy as though that was the version you had originally branched from.
+Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official Astropy as though that was the version you had originally branched from.
 Each individual commit remains visible, but with new metadata/commit IDs.
 A squashed merge changes the metadata/commit IDs, and also removes separate visibility of individual commits;